 If you have wandered the cobblestone streets of Paris, watched the setting sunlight reflected in the Seine or succumbed in any number of countless ways to the romance of Paris, you know how the beauty of this city sinks deep into your heart.
 If there’s anyone who can paint of portrait in film of this romance—of the city and the person who falls in love with it—it’s Woody Allen.
-Paris lovers are in luck, because Allen turned his creative eye on our beloved City of Light in his film Midnight in Paris released earlier this year.
+Paris lovers are in luck, because Allen turned his creative eye on our beloved City of Light in his film Midnight in Paris.
 Where else but in Paris could one of the most delightful and romantic movies of the year be set?
 Guests at our Paris Perfect apartment rentals have asked where some the gorgeous scenes were filmed, and we reveal all here.
 Come along with us and fall in love with the magic of Paris by visiting some of our favorite locations where Woody Allen filmed Midnight in Paris!

 Famous Sights of Paris